fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-It just works!
+It just works, there are no complaints about types!
 When we hover over the *event.target.value*, we see that it is indeed a string, just what is the expected parameter of the *setNewNote*:

 ![vscode showing variable is a string](../../images/9/67new.png)